Skip links and keyboard navigation

 Paper less, digital first

-Storage of physical records is a significant cost for your agency.
+Storage of physical public records is a significant cost for your public authority.
 Reducing physical storage is a practical savings measure and allows for efficiencies in your operations.

 There are three stages you should consider when reducing your physical storage.

-Records can be stored in different locations, not just in your main office.
-It's important to identify where your records are currently located.
+Public records can be stored in different locations, not just in your main office.
+It's important to identify where your public records are currently located.

 Some locations to check are: